 - Do you require the WES evaluation for review of my application?

 No. Please upload your official or unofficial transcripts to the application.
 If you are accepted, the Chemistry Department will contact you to have you initiate the WES evaluation.
 You will need to pay for it, but the fee will be reimbursed by the university at the end of your first year.
 Please note that we do NOT require the evaluation in order to review your application and make a decision.
 You can wait until after your admission to initiate the evaluation.

 - May I apply for Winter/Summer admission to the grad program?

-No, admission is only made for the Fall semester.
+No, admission is only made for the Fall semester, which begins in August.

 - I would like to apply for the M.S. program, how do I proceed?

 We do not offer an M.S. program.

 Online application is required.
 We begin reviewing applications in December for admission the following August.